Teaching & Learning

 - Identify similar polygons

 - Use a decimal, fraction, or percent to describe and compare theoretical probabilities

-Our 5th grade pitchfork to plate social studies program integrates science, economics, and public policy.
-We examine how food moves from farms to markets, to food processing and packaging facilities, to supermarkets.
+Our 5th grade Pitchfork to Plate social studies program integrates science, economics, and public policy.
+We examine how food moves from farms to markets; from food processing and packaging facilities to supermarkets.
 And we do some cooking and eating, too!

-- Going to the wheat-marketing center to study the science, trade, shipping, and economics of different varieties of wheat
+- Visit the wheat-marketing center to study the science, trade, shipping, and economics of different varieties of wheat.

-- Shopping for and cooking a Valentine’s Day lunch
+- Shop for and cook a Friendship Day lunch using locally sourced food.

-- Visiting a restaurant to learn about purchasing food, designing menus, and serving the public
+- Visit a restaurant to learn about purchasing food, designing menus, and serving the public.

 Catlin Gabel’s arts program values taking risks, innovation, craftsmanship, collaboration, respect for others’ work, and engaging in a broad range of mediums, concepts, techniques, and ideas.
 We value both the process of making art and the product itself.